andy-byers/CalicoDB/doc/design.md

     + Tree header is located after the page header but before the node header
 3. Vacuum needs a special case for swapping a tree root.
 We can also get rid of empty unopened tables in vacuum.
 4. Commit and recovery need to be modified
-    + There is still 1 WAL, and records don't know what tree they came from
+    + There is still 1 WAL, and records must know what tree they came from
     + A commit record is the delta record that updates the tree/file header and page LSN, that never happens outside of commit
     + Recovery reads the WAL and determines the last LSN written for each table, as well as the commit LSN for each table
     + Then, it reverts all uncommitted changes in another pass